krateoplatformops/krateo-docs/design/one-pager-definition-krateo-module-template-deployment.md

 An example of a Krateo Module can be *krateo-module-ui*, which will contain the frontend, different microservice backends and other components like the [Eventrouter](https://github.com/krateoplatformops/eventrouter).
 Another example can be *krateo-module-argocd*, which will contain ArgoCD helm chart or operator for Openshift, *argocd-api* (to return plain data) and *argocd-app* (to convert plain data for the frontend).
 Another example can be an infrastructure on AWS made by a Kubernetes EKS cluster, VPC network and a RDS instance all connected together.

-A Krateo Module is represented by a [Crossplane claim](https://docs.crossplane.io/v1.10/concepts/composition/#claiming-composite-resources) and is packaged via OCI image.
-This guarantees also the continuous reconciliation due to the usage of Kubernetes operators.
+A Krateo Module is pretty much aligned with a [Terraform module](https://developer.hashicorp.com/terraform/language/modules) concept.

-A Krateo Module manifest cannot be applied to the Kubernetes cluster if the related [Configuration Package](https://docs.crossplane.io/v1.10/concepts/packages/#configuration-packages) is not previously applied.
+A Krateo Module is a [Crossplane Composition](https://docs.crossplane.io/v1.10/concepts/composition/).

 More details in a related issue.